Hold onto your hats! Puppets, stories, music, dance & laughs.

 What's a Hat Trick?

 If you answered (4), all of the above, you are correct!
 We are thrilled to unveil this new show, based on three books by acclaimed Canadian author Jon Klassen: I Want My Hat Back, This is Not My Hat, and We Found a Hat.
-Join us for Zoom performance featuring puppets, poems, songs, stories, and crazy situations that will make even the most serious children laugh out loud.
+Join us for a Zoom performance featuring puppets, poems, songs, stories, and crazy situations that will make even the most serious children laugh out loud.

-Tired of sitting around?
 Thanks to a Canada Council grant, we’ve been able to re-imagine this show for video with six awesome collaborators, including two professional dancers, who will teach some fun steps that will have us all up and moving to some amazing music!

 Featuring dancers Nicola Fridgen and Sarah Hopkin from The School of Dance, multi-instrumentalists Russell Levia and Ainsley McNeany, and musicians Patrick Kline (cello) and Rieko Lokker (violin) from 234 Strings (check out their website).